m-dml/m-dml.github.io/research.md

 <br/><br/>

 ### Model-driven Machine Learning
-We develop hybrid methods that combine deep learning with physical models in a Bayesian framework.
+We develop hybrid methods that combine the advantages of deep learning and physical modeling in a Bayesian framework.
 Examples of this hybrid approach include:
 * Neural networks that solve differential equations.
 * Algorithms trained to infer model parameters using simulations.
 * Machine learning models that respect physical laws.